parallelvirtualcluster/docs/docs/about-pvc.md

 [TOC]

-This document contains information about the project itself, the software stack, its motivations, and a number of frequently-asked questions.

 ## Project Motivation

 Server administration has changed significantly in recent decades.
 Computing-as-a-resource and software-defined infrastructure is now the norm, and the days of pet servers, painstaking manual configurations, and installing from CR-ROM ISOs is long gone.
 This is a brave new world.